HealingNovember 23, 2025 · 6 min read

 Part of why you miss someone who hurt you is biochemical.

-The intermittent reinforcement dynamic — the unpredictable cycling between warmth and withdrawal — produces genuine neurochemical dependency.
-The craving after the relationship ends is partly withdrawal from a biochemical pattern that your brain had come to need.
+Unpredictable cycling between warmth and withdrawal creates real neurochemical dependency.
+Craving after the relationship ends is partly withdrawal from a reward schedule your brain learned to need.

-This is not weakness or confusion.
+That's not weakness or confusion.
 It's how intermittent reinforcement works.
-Understanding it doesn't make the missing stop, but it changes what the missing means — it's less "I must love this person deeply" and more "my nervous system is in withdrawal from a conditioned reward schedule."
+Understanding it doesn't stop the missing, but it reframes it: less "I must love them deeply" and more "my nervous system is in withdrawal."

-That framing matters.
-The missing is real and the withdrawal is real, and neither requires you to return to the source.
+The missing is real.
+The withdrawal is real.
+Neither requires returning to the source.

 Grieving Without Returning

 You can miss someone and not contact them.
-You can grieve the loss of what you thought you had and still maintain no contact.
-You can cry about it, write about it, talk about it — and not undo the decision that was right to make.
+You can grieve what you thought you had and keep no contact.
+You can cry, write, talk about it, and not undo a decision that was right.

-Grieving the loss of a harmful relationship is not the same as wanting it back.
-It's not confusion or weakness.
-It's the appropriate human response to losing something that mattered to you — even a complicated, painful, ultimately untenable something.
+Grieving a harmful relationship isn't the same as wanting it back.
+It's not confusion.
+It's a human response to losing something that mattered, even when it was complicated and untenable.

-In the narcissistic abuse community, grief sometimes gets skipped in the rush to anger and reclamation.
+In abuse-recovery spaces, grief sometimes gets skipped in the rush to anger and reclamation.
 Both have their place.
-But grief is often the thing that most needs to be felt — the uncomplicated sadness beneath the righteous anger, the simple human missing beneath the clinical understanding.
+Grief is often what most needs to be felt: the sadness under the anger, the simple missing under the clinical understanding.

 Give yourself permission to feel it.
 Not to act on it.
-Not to let it mean something it doesn't mean.
-Just to feel it, because what was lost actually mattered to you, and mattering is enough reason to grieve.
+Not to let it mean something it doesn't.
+Just to feel it, because what was lost mattered, and mattering is enough reason to grieve.

 Related